nhu92/HiCassembly/allHiC.md

 (In progress)

 ## Step 6: Partition: Assign contigs into a pre-defined number of groups
 This step runs for assign contigs into groups based on HiC signals.
 Parameter `-e` refers to restriction enzyme sites (See step 4).
 Parameter `-k` refers to pre-defined number of groups.
 In our case, as we know the linkage group number is 19 for willows, `-k` should be 19.
-However, I was too ambious to expect the software would discriminate X and Y chromosomes for me.
+However, I was too ambitious to expect the software would discriminate X and Y chromosomes for me.
 Thus, I put 20 for this parameter.
 ```bash
 #!/bin/sh
 #$ -V